openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 1. Help the Application Manager when needed.
 1. Be available as a primary point of contact through the incubation period if reached.

-The Application Champion *cannot* be the Applicatnt.
+The Application Champion *must not* be the Applicant.

 #### Process